Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Proof of Theorem 3

+The randomness of the objective function $\ccalL(\mathcal{R},\bbS,\ccalA | \{\bbS^{(k)}\}_{k})$ for AirGNNs with CSI is determined by the sequence of AirGSOs $\{\bbS^{(k)}\}_{k}$ sampled from the RES model with probability $\rho$ [Def.
+4].
+This indicates that sampling an objective function $\ccalL(\mathcal{R}_t,\bbS,\ccalA_t | \{\bbS_t^{(k)}\}_{k})$ is equivalent to sampling an AirGNN architecture $\bbPhi_{\rm sto}(\cdot, \bbS, \ccalA | \{\bbS_t^{(k)}\}_{k})$ over the dataset $\ccalR_t$.
+With this observation in mind, we compare Algorithm 2 with Algorithm 4 to find that steps $3-7$ in the proposed training procedure [Alg.
+2] is equivalent to step $4$ in the SGD on problem (40) [Alg.
+4].
+Since the other steps between Algorithms 2 and 4 correspond to each other, the proposed training procedure of AirGNNs with CSI is equivalent to the SGD on problem (40) with the training data batch-size $|R_t|$ and the AirGSO batch-size $1$.

-\begin{proof} The objective function $\ccalL(\mathcal{R},\bbS,\ccalA | \bbh, \bbn)$ is determined by the AirGNN architecture, which is, in turn, determined by the channel fading $\bbh$, the Gaussian noise $\bbn$ and the data $\ccalR$.
-This indicates that sampling an objective function $\ccalL(\mathcal{R}_t,\bbS,\ccalA_t | \bbh_t, \bbn_t)$ is equivalent to sampling an AirGNN architecture $\bbPhi_{\rm air}(\cdot, \bbS, \ccalA | \bbh_t, \bbn_t)$, i.e., sampling $\bbh_t$, $\bbn_t$ and $\ccalR_t$.
-By leveraging this observation and comparing Algorithms \ref{alg:trainingProcedure}-\ref{alg:SGD}, steps $3$-$6$ in the proposed training procedure [Alg. \ref{alg:trainingProcedure}] is equivalent to step $4$ in the SGD on problem \eqref{eq:stochasticOptimization} [Alg. \ref{alg:SGD}].
-Since the other steps are the same, we conclude that the proposed training procedure of the AirGNN is equivalent to the SGD on problem \eqref{eq:stochasticOptimization} with the training data batch-size $R_t$ and the communication channel batch-size $1$. \end{proof}
+For the objective function $\ccalL(\mathcal{R},\bbS,\ccalA | \bbh, \bbn)$ of AirGNNs without CSI, we follow a similar process for proof.
+Specifically, $\ccalL(\mathcal{R},\bbS,\ccalA | \bbh, \bbn)$ is determined by the AirGNN architecture, which is, in turn, determined by the channel coefficients $\bbh$ and the Gaussian noise $\bbn$.
+This indicates that sampling an objective function $\ccalL(\mathcal{R}_t,\bbS,\ccalA_t | \bbh_t, \bbn_t)$ is equivalent to sampling an AirGNN architecture $\bbPhi_{\rm air}(\cdot, \bbS, \ccalA | \bbh_t, \bbn_t)$, i.e., sampling $\bbh_t$ and $\bbn_t$, over the dataset $\ccalR_t$.
+By leveraging this observation and comparing Algorithm 3 with Algorithm 4, steps $3$-$6$ in the proposed training procedure [Alg.
+3] is equivalent to step $4$ in the SGD on problem (41) [Alg.
+4].
+Since the other steps are the same, we conclude that the proposed training procedure of AirGNNs without CSI is equivalent to the SGD on problem (41) with the training data batch-size $|R_t|$ and the communication channel batch-size $1$.